algorand/pyteal/docs/accessing_transaction_field.rst

 ------------------

 Information about the current transaction being evaluated can be obtained using the :any:`Txn` object.
-Blow are the PyTeal expressions that refer to transaction fields:
+Below are the PyTeal expressions that refer to transaction fields:

 ========================================= ======================== =======================================================================
 Operator                                  Type                     Notes